25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ## React `StrictMode`

 `StrictMode` is a tool for highlighting potential problems in an application.
 Like Fragment, `StrictMode` does not render any visible UI.
-It activates additional checks and warnings for its descendants.
+It activates additional checks and warnings for its descendants

-- Strict mode checks are run in development mode only; they do not impact the production build.
+- Strict mode checks are run in development mode only; they do not impact the production build

 ```jsx
 function ExampleApplication() {